-- Select a device description file that suits your device, see Selecting a device description file, page 53. - 2 The register groups appear in the Register window, provided that they are defined in the device description file.
-Note that the available register groups are also listed on the Register Filter page.
+- Select a device description file that suits your device, see Selecting a device description file, page 53. - 2 Display the register groups that are defined in the device description file in the Registers window by right-clicking in the window and choosing View Group from the context menu.

-To define application-specific register groups:

-See Defining application-specific register groups, page 169.
+For information about creating your own user-defined register groups, see Defining application-specific register groups, page 161.